Friedel-Crafts alkylation

 Polystyrene

 Polystyrene or poly(phenylethene) is a widely used polymer or plastic.
 It is used to make a wide variety of everyday items such as plastic cutlery, car parts, kids toys as well as thousands of other items.
-Polystyrene is made by the addition polymerisation of the monomer styrene (phenylethene).
+Polystyrene is made by the addition polymerisation of the monomer styrene (phenylethene); as shown in the image below:

 the monomer styrene polymerising to form polystyrene